Updated: Jan 25

-Don’t overwhelm them with copy or with choices.
+Don’t overwhelm them with either words or with choices.

-Have the first thing they see answer the question, “What services does this person provide?”
+The first thing they see should answer the question, “What services does this person provide?”
 Your banner, logo, or title should say what you do (e.g., Kathy Bird is the Word!
 Kathy Bird Voice & Speech)

 Don’t crowd your copy.
 Big font sizes, space between lines, and columns that aren’t too wide make for easy reading and scanning.